MicrosoftDocs/cloud-adoption-framework/docs/strategy/business-outcomes/engagement-outcomes.md

 A services company that provides business-to-business (B2B) services is trying to retain market share in a competitive market.
 Customers who have left for a competing service provider found that their overly complex technical solution interferes with their business processes, and is the primary reason for leaving.
 In this case, cycle time is imperative.

-Today, it takes 12 months for a feature to progress from request to release.
-If it's prioritized by the executive team, that cycle can be reduced to 6 to 9 months.
-Through a cloud-enabled application innovation effort, cloud-native application models, and Azure DevOps integration, the team cut cycle time down to 1 month.
-This allows the business and application development teams to interact more directly with customers.
+It currently takes 12 months for a feature to progress from request to release.
+If it's prioritized by the executive team, this cycle can shorten from nine to six months.
+The team can cut cycle time down to one month through a cloud-enabled application innovation effort, cloud-native application models, and Azure DevOps integration.
+This frees business and application development teams to interact more directly with customers.

 ## Intelligent contact center

 Customer satisfaction and experience are at the core of successful organizations.
-Freeing up your employees to focus on superior customer service can go a long way towards customer loyalty and retention.
+Freeing your employees to focus on superior customer service can strongly affect customer loyalty and retention.
 With the AI technology available today, many steps during a customer call can be automated, enabling the contact center agent more time to focus on delivering superior customer service.

 ### Example